How to use Lawn Weed Killer

 You will only kill weeds when they are actively growing.
 This means commencing sometime in May and finishing sometime in late September or early October.

 I would not rush to apply lawn weed killer to the whole lawn in the early spring as there will be a lot of weeds that won’t surface until later on.
 In early spring just spot or hand weed.
 For a good weed kill over a broad range of weeds in your lawn try starting in May.
 If you need to repeat the treatment you still have plenty of time before cold weather makes it impractical.
 Read the label of your weed killer to make sure repeat treatments are allowed.
+For example, Weedol is good for only one application a year and Resolva two applications.

 A well fertilised lawn will help you get the most from your weed killer.
 In spring apply fertiliser in April and weed kill end of May or early June.
 In autumn feed 7-10 days before weed spraying.